🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Light Layering Tips

-Light is the quickest mood shift—especially during those 4:30 p.m. sunsets.
-IMO, you can never have too many candles.
+Light is the quickest mood shift, especially during those 4:30 p.m. sunsets.
+You can never really have too many candles in January.

 6. Curate A Winter Mantel (Or Console) Without The Holiday Noise